nbos/nbos.github.io/posts/gauss.md

 $$\begin{align}P(x) &= CDF(x)|_{x-0.5}^{x+0.5}\\[6pt]
 	&= CDF(x+0.5) - CDF(x-0.5)\end{align}$$

-in terms of the CDF (the [cummulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function)) of the Gaussian which, for the parametrized distribution
+in terms of the CDF (the [cumulative distribution function](https://en.wikipedia.org/wiki/Cumulative_distribution_function)) of the Gaussian which, for the parametrized distribution
 $\mathcal{N}(\mu,\sigma^2)$ is equal to: